Ngati Manawa Iwi Education Scholarship (Accommodation)

 - Provide a personal statement introducing themselves to the Grants Committee and to include a commitment by the student to ‘give back’ to the iwi in the future, and to state how s/he might do that.

-- Provide written and signed references (from non-direct whanau sources) that speak to the students’ deservedness for the scholarship.
+- Provide two character references (from non-direct whanau sources) that speak to the students’ deservedness for the scholarship.
 The referees will need to state their relationship with the student (for example former school dean or teacher, sports coaches, church or cultural/marae/iwi leaders, employee) and should outline the student’s skills, talents or personal qualities that they have observed.

 The scholarship will be decided upon by 2 x Ngati Manawa Rūnanga or Charitable Trust trustees (or their nominated representative/s) along with 1 University representative, either the DVC (Māori) or her nominee.